briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1496" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/87d5e5bd-b751-4acc-93ff-c77bec5a317f">

 You need to save this access token somewhere safe, like 1Password or LastPass... once you close this window you can't get the access token again!!

+Keep in mind, this access token is sensitive... don't check in your notebook into Github or another place where others can see it.
+If you accidently do, please immediately delete this access token from your account.  _Remember, you are responsible for keeping your Synapse account credentials safe._

+The next step is to do the login, copy the following text to a new cell in the notebook, make sure you replace the '...' with your access token (single quoted, just replace ... with your access token):

 ```
 import synapseclient